raphaelwb/square/README.md

 - The game was recreated using the **Matter.js** library for physics.
 - Collision issues were resolved, resulting in smoother and more engaging gameplay.
 - The jumping square was replaced with a **rolling circle**, better utilizing the gravity features of the library.
+- I am using cursor IDE, after finishing all free calls, I switched to claude-3-opus